FindoraNetwork/findora-wiki/docs/general/intro.md

 # Getting Started

-Hello and welcome to Findora's Wiki!
-This will be the place to go for all things Findora.
-We will be adding MUCH more content in the near future, so stay tuned!
-Also if you would like to contribute, please check out our contribution guide.
+Hello and welcome to the Findora Wiki!
+We will be adding much more content in the near future, so stay tuned!

+If you would like to contribute, please click the contributing section for details.